 The fight against food waste is a big task.
 That’s why it’s important to work together with suppliers, customers and fellow businesses to help achieve our goals.
 Learn more about the people we’ve partnered with and the pledges we’ve taken below.

-In September 2017, we signed up to the ‘Friends of Champions 12.3’ network with a collection of other businesses and organisations who support halving food waste globally by 2025.
+In September 2017, we signed up to the ‘Friends of Champions 12.3’ network.
 As part of the network, we’ve pledged to halve our operational food waste by 2030 (2017 baseline), and assist our customers and suppliers to reduce their food waste.

 In 2019 we strengthened our commitment to achieving Target 12.3 by signing up to the UK Government’s Step up to the Plate campaign.
 Under this campaign, we have pledged to: